Posted at Thu Dec 30 2021

 I'm still learning this technique as of today, so I might be missing something or some best practices.
 I hope this post is useful for you when learning Blender.
 Thanks for reading.

-Software Engineering, Web, 3D Arts, random thoughts.
+Software Engineering, Web, and some random life thoughts.